The Hagia Sophia in Istanbul and Thomas Whittemore

 All of this was pretty expensive to maintain.
 The lamps had to be refilled and cleaned frequently, sometimes every day.
 The church put money earned from over a thousand shops towards the upkeep as well as donations made by emperors.

-Back in the time of Justinian, the walls on the ground floor, the main dome, semi-domes, vaults, aisles and galleries were all covered in glittering gold mosaics.
+Back in the time of Justinian, the walls on the ground floor, the main dome, semi-domes, vaults, aisles as well as the galleries of the Hagia Sophia were all covered in glittering gold mosaics.
 These were non-figurative.
 Instead they picked out geometric shapes and bands of colour and many are still in situ.
 The figurative mosaics date to the 9th and 10th centuries, such as the image of Leon VI over the Imperial Door.
 Step through into the main space and you see that each of the four pendentives at the base of the large dome features a six-winged seraphim or cherubim, their faces peering down at visitors.
 Another famous figurative work is one showing the Mother of God holding the baby Jesus in her lap dating to around the 10th century.
 There are many other mosaics, particularly in the gallery, and you’ll find the best descriptions in the book Strolling through Istanbul by Hilary Sumner-Boyd and John Freely.

-Thomas Whittemore and the Haghia Sophia
+Thomas Whittemore and the Hagia Sophia

 Many of the mosaics in the Hagia Sophia were covered over with whitewash and not rediscovered until the early 1930s by American Thomas Whittemore.
 Born in 1871, Whittemore enrolled at Tufts University and after graduating with a degree in English Literature in 1894, became an academic in the university’s English Department.
 At the same time he enrolled in the Graduate School of Arts and Science at Harvard University, studying Fine Arts.
 He spent the first two decades of the new century participating in archaeological digs and assisting with post war efforts to aide Europeans displaced by World War One.
 He spent extended periods of time in Istanbul, initially helping Russians temporarily residing in Istanbul after fleeing the Bolshevik Revolution.
 In 1929 he hosted a dinner for friends at which the idea of an organisation to study, restore and conserve Byzantine art and architecture was discussed.
 That was to become the Byzantine Institute of America, founded in 1930.

 A man of many talents, Whittemore is best known as the history buff and highly experienced archaeologist with no formal qualifications who spent 18 years painstaking overseeing the restoration of the mosaics in the Hagia Sophia.
 When he saw them in 1930 they were in a bad way.
 Somehow, to this day no one really knows how, this English Literature graduate managed to convince Mustafa Kemal Ataturk, the founder of the modern Turkish Republic, to allow him to set up a team of international fieldworkers to restore and conserve the mosaics.
-The next year, 1931, work on the Haghia Sophia began, overseen by Whittemore, continuing even after the church was converted into a museum in 1935.
+The next year, 1931, work on the Hagia Sophia began, overseen by Whittemore, continuing even after the church was converted into a museum in 1935.
 He also worked on the mosaics at the Church of St Chora.

 Today